 RV AND TRAILER ACCIDENTS

 Like 18-wheelers and other commercial trucking vehicles, recreational vehicles (RVs) and vehicles with trailers create a tremendous risk for the driving public.
-Because of their size and weight, RV and trailer accidents usually result in serious/catastrophic injuries or wrongful death to those involved.
-If you have suffered serious injuries or lost someone you love in an accident of this kind, seek medical attention immediately (check here for a list of physicians, if needed) and then call a competent team of attorneys.
-At Murphy Law Firm, we represent injured clients and the families of those who have died in RV/trailer accidents throughout Louisiana.
-For 33 combined years, our Baton Rouge AV accident lawyers have been offering high-quality legal representation, backed with a commitment to aggressive litigation services, personally tailored to each client’s individual needs.
+Because of their size and weight, RV and trailer accidents usually result in serious/catastrophic injuries or the wrongful death of those involved.
+If you have suffered serious injuries or lost someone you love in an accident of this kind, seek medical attention immediately and then call a competent team of personal injury attorneys.
+At Murphy Law Firm, we represent injured clients and the families of those who have died in RV and trailer accidents throughout Louisiana.
+For nearly 150 combined years, our Baton Rouge RV accident lawyers have been offering high-quality legal representation, backed with a commitment to aggressive litigation services, personally tailored to each client’s individual needs.

 Working With the Insurance Company Agent

 Don’t be a victim twice.
 The insurance company will almost certainly try to minimize or deny the full costs of your injuries.
+Trust an experienced personal injury lawyer to fight for your rights.
 We have experience handling the insurance companies, and we will fight for your right to full and fair compensation.
 We have a wealth of experience handling RV and trailer accidents that include:

 §866.
 Compulsory motor vehicle liability security; failure to comply; limitation of damages